 Community Development: Khaled’s goal is to encourage community development in the Muslim world by its own people with religious faith as the guiding inspiration—something he believes should be linked to interfaith dialogue, tolerance and moderation.
 The break-up of communities is something Khaled sees as responsible for the malaise in the Muslim World, and something he believes puts the future of young people in jeopardy.
 One program he has launched to realize this objective of community development is Life Makers, which has a stated goal of producing a renaissance for the Arab and Muslim Worlds.

 Birth: 5 September 1967 (Age: 52)

 Source of Influence: Media

 Influence: Media, Youth.
-Popular multimedia preacher with highly visited website and social network following.
+Popular preacher with massive social network following

 Status: Featured in current year